eugelogic/emerald/posts/python-book-review.md

 ---
-title: "Python Book Review"
+title: 'Python Book Review'
-date: "2022-01-09"
+date: '2022-01-09'
-excerpt: "In this review, we will be looking at the new Python book from Oriley"
+excerpt: 'In this review, we will be looking at the new Python book from Oriley'
-category: "Python"
+category: 'Python'
 ---

 Lorem markdownum fine incustoditam unda factura versum occuluere Aeneas, iuvat